 VIPKID teachers should be excited to work with children and care about helping others learn the English language.
 They should also be comfortable working with the scheduling demands of students in China.

 If you’re from the USA or Canada, hold a BA degree, enjoy teaching children, and are looking for a flexible online job doing meaningful work, VIPKID could be a great fit for you!
-Click here to apply and let me know what you think in the comments below.
+Click here to apply today.

 Like This Article?
 Pin it!